 Did you know the Great Valley Museum (GVM) cannot operate without the support of amazing volunteers like you?
 Volunteering with the museum gives you the opportunity to work with the public, have a great time, meet others who are also passionate about natural history, science and supporting a fabulous local non-profit organization.
 Museum volunteering is ideal for retirees, students, teachers or anyone who enjoys the reward of being part of something bigger.

-The museum is open to the public 5 days out of the week but volunteers can be utilized any day of the week.
+The museum has optoins for general public hours but volunteers can be utilized any day of the week.
 Our volunteers work individually or in groups performing a variety of duties throughout the museum.
-If you are interested in becoming a Docent we invite you to attend one of our monthly volunteer orientations to receive a general overview of the GVM Docent program.
-All those who have attended orientation are then invited complete a 3-day training session, fill out a volunteer packet and be Live Scanned (fingerprinted/background check).
-Live Scan costs are the volunteers responsibility and are performed after the training session.
-All volunteers receive an initial one free year individual museum membership upon completion of their live-scan.
+If you are interested in becoming a Docent we invite you to reach out to the GVM Director to discuss a general overview of the GVM Docent program.
+Live Scanned (fingerprinted/background check) is required and is the responsibility of the volunteer.
+Volunteers receive an initial one free year individual museum membership upon completion of their live-scan.

-Our docents must provide a minimum of 3 volunteer hours (one gallery shift) a month and a minimum of 48 hours a year.
+Our docents are asked to volunteer a minimum of once a month.
 There are two main areas in which our docents assist: those who work in the gallery and attend various events (Gallery) and those who conduct group tours (Tours).
 Gallery work consists of a wide range of essential operational and foundation services within the museum.
 Their main focus is in gallery help but can work side-by-side with staff in marketing, handle phone inquiries, staffing the Nature Shop, animal care, and various other tasks.
-Tours require our docents to engage visitors by conducting tours for schools and other groups through the museum.
-Animal and Science On a Sphere presentation training is also available.
+Tours require our docents to engage visitors by conducting tours for schools and other groups.

 How do I get Started?